-Home / Law Firms in Delhi
+Home / Law Firm in Delhi

 ‘Quiet Quitting’ is the newest phenomenon that has forced corporates and other employers, including law firms in Delhi, to re-think an organization’s work culture and become more sensitive to the needs of the employees and not only the profitability of their business.
 As one of the best law firms in Delhi, Fox Mandal & Associates is regularly approached by various entities on how to manage the phenomenon of quiet quitting.